chris-tse/blog-source/source/_posts/Java-As-A-First-Language-Is-A-Bad-Idea.md

 #### Caution: Opinions Ahead

-The basics of the language are easy enough to learn for a beginner, is cross platform so students can use it regardless of the OS on their personal machines, and the Java API has many useful classes and features implemented for you out of the box.
+The basics of the language are easy enough to learn for a beginner.
+It's cross platform so students can use it regardless of the OS on their personal machines, and the Java API has many useful classes and features implemented for you out of the box.
 Despite all this, I believe that there are better choices out there for an Intro to CS course.
 Let's take a look at a few reasons why I think this is.

 #### Java is too verbose
 This is a simple "Hello world" program in Java, with conservative spacing: